Skip to main content

 Example Custom Configuration

-If using yazi and neovim on linux you can use them:
+If you use yazi and neovim on Linux:

 tui: